samandeep007/websockets_project/readme.md

 For example, let's say you have a chat application where users can join different chat rooms.
 When a user sends a message in a specific chat room, you want to broadcast that message only to the clients connected to that particular chat room.

+## Using Hoppscotch.io to Test WebSockets

+To implement the use of Hoppscotch.io to test WebSockets, you can follow these steps:

+1. Open [Hoppscotch.io](https://hoppscotch.io) in your web browser.
+2. Create a new request by clicking on the "New Request" button.
+3. Set the request method to "WebSocket".
+4. Enter the WebSocket URL in the request URL field.
+For example, if your WebSocket server is running on `ws://localhost:3000`, enter `ws://localhost:3000` as the URL.
+5. Customize the request headers and payload if necessary.
+6. Click on the "Send" button to establish the WebSocket connection and send the request.
+7. Hoppscotch.io will display the response and any subsequent messages received from the WebSocket server.

+You can use Hoppscotch.io to test your WebSocket server by sending messages and observing the responses.
+It provides a convenient interface for interacting with WebSocket endpoints and can be a valuable tool during development and testing.

+Remember to customize the WebSocket URL and any other request parameters according to your specific WebSocket server configuration.

 ## Additional Resources